robsturgill/block-facebook/README.md

 # block-facebook
-Block Facebook on a local machine via host file
+A simple script to block Facebook on a local machine running Windows via host file.